 Through the family years, relationships with key boutiques were maintained, and sourcing networks expanded.
 Costume and wardrobe work continued with appearances on major celebrities in film and on rock stages the world over with many celebrities becoming private customers.
 The grassroots of the Brand continued to spread, and the demand for custom and bespoke work grew.

 The Brand today is still family-owned and now proudly embraces the talents of a second generation.
 Bloodline Design remains firmly grounded on the brand mottos of the early days and promises to deliver quality jewels to impress and last for generations.

 When we say, we make Bloodline Design jewelry the old way we mean it.
 Not many brands can.

-The process of making Bloodline Design Jewelry in our studios is virtually the same as it was hundreds of years ago.
+The process of making Bloodline Design Jewelry is virtually the same as it was hundreds of years ago.
 Generally, the first design step is from mind to paper in the form of a sketch.
 Malcolm is the first to confess he is not much of a sketcher, so at times he goes straight to wax carving.
 The wax is carved and turned into metal by the lost wax method.
 The lost wax casting was used as far back as 6,000 years ago and was predominant across all cultures by 3500 BC.